csdl/csdl.github.io/README.md

 ### Next steps

-  * Use react hooks and convert classes to functional components.
   * Comment the code.
   * Revise this readme to document site management.
+  * After show more..., returning to show less... puts sectionToggle at always Recent.

 ### Post initial deploy